 Distributed Information Services: Climate/Ocean Products and Visualizations for Earth Research (DISCOVER) - Continuation of Project

-This project is a continuation of the Research, Education and Applications Solutions Network (REaSoN) project titled Distributed Information Services for Climate and Ocean Products and Visualizations for Earth Research (DISCOVER).
+This project is a continuation of NASA's Research, Education and Applications Solutions Network (REaSoN) project titled Distributed Information Services for Climate and Ocean Products and Visualizations for Earth Research (DISCOVER).
 DISCOVER is a NASA funded collaboration between Remote Sensing Systems (RSS) and NASA's Global Hydrology Resource Center (GHRC) Distributed Active Archive Center (DAAC).
 The major focus of DISCOVER is to provide highly accurate, long-term geophysical products derived from satellite microwave sensors.
 These products are suitable for some of the most demanding Earth research applications and are available via easy-to-use display and data access tools.
 Most of the products are generated in near real-time (3-12 hours) on a 24x7 basis, so they also are suitable for some weather applications.

 DISCOVER's basic products include sea surface temperature (SST) and wind, atmospheric water vapor, cloud water, and rain rate.
 From these basic retrievals, an array of higher-level products are derived (1) by merging retrievals from different satellites on different platforms and (2) by combining different types of retrievals.
 An example of the first type of derived product is the optimally interpolated SST fields created from two different microwave sensor observations: Tropical Rainfall Measuring Mission’s (TRMM) Microwave Imager (TMI) and Advanced Microwave Scanning Radiometer - EOS (AMSR-E).
 An example of the second type is evaporation fields derived by combining SST, wind, and water vapor.
 Also our DISCOVER products are vital to value-added products released by other scientists, including the Cross-Calibrated Multi-Platform Ocean Surface Wind Velocity data set, another Making Earth System Data Records for Use in Research Environments (MEaSUREs) funded project.